avenix/WDK/README.md

  The current version of the *FeatureSelector* uses the mRMR algorithm to select the most relevant features.
 The mRMR algorithm will fail if every feature vector contains the same value for a particular feature.

-If Matlab crashes with an error:
+The WDK has been developed based on Matlab's version 2018b.
+If Matlab crashes with these errors:

  > 'Too many input arguments'

- double-check you are using Matlab 2018b or latest.
-Previous versions of Matlab might handle cell arrays differently.

  > 'Unrecognized property 'Scrollable' for class 'matlab.ui.Figure'

- double-check you are using Matlab 2018b or latest.
-Figures in previous versions of Matlab did not have the Scrollable property.
-If you still would like to use a previous release of Matlab, uncheck the *Scrollable* property under the *Interactivity* category of the main Figure of the VisualizationApp and EvaluationApp.
+double-check that your are using Matlab 2018b or later.

-The data in the *./data/rawData* directory should be consistent.
-You will get errors if different files have different amount of columns.
+*Note: The data in the './data/rawData' directory should be consistent.
+You will get errors if different files have different amount of columns.*

-Double-check that the *./data/annotations/* directory contains an annotation file for each data file in *./data/rawdata/*.
+*Note: Double-check that the './data/annotations/' directory contains an annotation file for each data file in './data/rawdata/'.*

+*Note: A common error happens due to selecting incompatible computer nodes.
+As the WDK does not do type-checking on the computers selected, the first computer that received incompatible data will crash.
+If Matlab produces an error message with 'Computer.ExecuteChain' in its stack-trace, it is most likely due to an incompatible set of computers being used.
+In this case, double-check the input and output types of each computer.*

 ## References